iamgio/chorus/README.md

 By donating, you'll be added to the 'Donators List' accessible from the program.

 ### License
-Chorus and its source code are under Apache License 2.0.
+Chorus and its source code are under GPL-3 license.
 For further information, check [LICENSE](https://github.com/iAmGio/chorus/blob/master/LICENSE).
 Unauthorized distribution and/or sale are prohibited.